-As we discussed before, professional labor to install new roofing constitutes at least 50% of the total cost.
+As we discussed before, professional labor to install a new asphalt shingles roof constitutes at least 50% of the total cost.
 This means that you can potentially save thousands of dollars if you can do the tear off and installation yourself.
 The big questions is, should you?

 When it comes to asphalt shingles, one of their biggest benefits is that they are extremely DIY friendly.
-Indeed, they are one of the very few roofing materials that a handy homeowner can put up on their own.
+Indeed, asphalt shingles is one of the very few roofing materials that a handy homeowner can put up on their own.

 Shingle installation does not require any special tools or technical training.
 This is the reason why so many roofers install them – its the easiest entry point in this field.

-However, there are some serious disadvantages to consider.
-While its easy to nail a strip of shingles properly, making sure the entire roof is watertight is much harder.
+However, there are also some serious disadvantages to consider, before you decide on DIY roof installation.
+While its easy for a handy homeowner to nail a strip of shingles properly, making the entire roof is watertight is much harder.
 If your roof is complex, and has various penetrations, you may not be able to caulk and seal the shingles properly in those areas to make sure that water does not seep in.
 This is a hard job even for roofers, which is why many professionally installed roofs leak.

 Still, if you do everything carefully and educate yourself about the nuances of proper installation, you can do a very successful shingle install and keep thousands of dollars in your pocket.